joepie91/node-bhttp/README.md

 * Streaming requests are kept out of the agent pool - ie. no blocking of other requests.
 * Optionally, a Promises API (you can also use nodebacks).

+## Caveats

+* `bhttp` does not yet use a HTTPS-capable agent.
+This means that all SSL-related options are currently ignored (per Node.js `http` documentation).
+If you need secure HTTPS requests, make sure to specify a custom agent!

 ## License

 [WTFPL](http://www.wtfpl.net/txt/copying/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/), whichever you prefer.
 A donation and/or attribution are appreciated, but not required.